black bean hummus

 What to Eat With Black Bean Hummus

-I made baked tortilla chips to go with it instead of serving the traditional pita bread with it.
+Tortilla Chips: I made baked tortilla chips to go with the black bean dip.
 You can also use store-bought tortilla chips.
 The thinner ones do not work as well as thicker tortilla chips, because the black bean hummus is so thick that it breaks the thin chips.

-If you’re looking for more healthy Super Bowl recipe ideas here are a few of my favorites:
+If you’re looking for more healthy appetizer or game day recipe ideas here are a few of my favorites:

 - Total Time: 10 minutes